 Record $9.6B spending plan heads to New Mexico governor

 SANTA FE, N.M.
-(AP) — The Democratic-led Legislature on Wednesday sent an annual spending plan to the Gov. Michelle Lujan Grisham that would increase annual general fund spending by 14% to underwrite tuition-free college, bolster rural rural health care networks and expand no-pay daycare and prekindergarten.
-The House concurred with recent Senate amendments to the record setting $9.6 billion budget by a voice vote.
-The bill would increase general fund spending by nearly $1.2 billion or the fiscal year running from July 2023 through 2024.
-It passed despite objections from several House Republicans who worried that the spending spree won't be sustainable in future years.

-SANTA FE, N.M.
-(AP) — New Mexico's Democratic-led Legislature sent an annual spending plan Wednesday to the Gov. Michelle Lujan Grisham for consideration that would increase annual general fund spending by 14% to underwrite tuition-free college, bolster rural rural health care networks and expand no-pay daycare and prekindergarten.
+(AP) — New Mexico's Democratic-led Legislature sent an annual spending plan Wednesday to Gov. Michelle Lujan Grisham for consideration that would increase annual general fund spending by 14% to underwrite tuition-free college, bolster rural rural health care networks and expand no-pay day care and prekindergarten.

-The House concurred with recent Senate amendments to the record setting $9.6 billion budget by a voice vote.
-The bill would increase general fund spending by nearly $1.2 billion or the fiscal year running from July 2023 through 2024.
+The House concurred with recent Senate amendments to the record-setting $9.6 billion budget by a voice vote.
+The bill would increase general fund spending by nearly $1.2 billion for the fiscal year running from July 2023 through June 2024.

-It passed despite objections from several House Republicans who worried that the spending spree won't be sustainable in future years.
+It passed despite objections from several House Republicans, who worried that the spending spree won't be sustainable in future years.
+Democratic Sen. Shannon Pinto of Tohatchi also voted no.

-Lujan Grisham can sign the bills without changes or use her line-item veto authority to reject any and all provisions of the spending bills.
+Lujan Grisham can sign the bills without changes or use her line-item veto authority to reject any and all provisions.
 Those veto decisions typically are made over the course of weeks.

 Democratic state Rep. Nathan Small of Las Cruces, the lead House budget negotiator, said he was comfortable with the proposed spending increase amid robust local oil production, and a $600 million deposit into a state permanent fund that expands opportunities for investment earnings to spend on future infrastructure projects.